For both wired and wireless situations

 Add a Network or WiFi Printer on a Mac

-If you have a wireless printer, you can quickly add it on your Mac without any setup as long as both devices are on the same WiFi network.
+If you have a wireless printer, you can quickly add it to your Mac without any setup as long as both devices are on the same WiFi network.

-Note: You may need to connect your printer via USB cable to your Mac in order to set up and to install your printer’s software.
+Note: You may need to connect your printer via USB cable to your Mac to set up and install your printer’s software.
 Use the printer’s setup assistant to connect the printer to your WiFi network and then unplug the USB cable from both devices.